Ran-n/config/README.md

 - [X] Allow software install from the AUR.
 - [ ] Allow software install from git.
 - [X] Allow software install from pip.
+- [ ] Make all scripts in src folder executable if the are not already.

 #### Improvements